rubarn/rubarn/README.md

 - 👯 I’m looking to work in **IT in general, i have a broad interest**

-- 👨‍💻 All of my projects are available at [my github profile](my github profile)
+- 👨‍💻 All of my projects are available at [https://github.com/rubarn](https://github.com/rubarn)

 - 📫 How to reach me **ruben_r96@hotmail.com**